Lab Shopping & The Absurdity of High THC - GTR Seeds

 As former growers in the legal Oregon market, we had a pile of genetics we tossed just because the consumer didn't want a flower testing at 16% - even when they were adored in-house and most certainly got everyone high.
 It's a sad reality, high THC scores are what the people want.
 And as a grower mentioned to me recently "If you can't change the game, you may as well play it."

 Fortunately for producers, they aren't the only ones playing the game.
 A consistent conversation among rec growers has in recent years drifted to which labs give the highest scores.
-As hopeful as well all might be that laboratory testing would be accurate - even accredited labs can cook the books.
+As hopeful as we all might be that laboratory testing would be accurate - even accredited labs can cook the books and are just as happy to be crooks.

 Dubbed "Lab Shopping," growers flock to labs that inflate THC numbers the highest.
 By tinkering with the moisture adjustment the savvy lab can make a 15% flower back into marketable at 20% without the blink of an eye - and it seems like just about everyone is playing the game.
 Labs in all legal states have come under scrutiny in recent years for flagrant violations with several having their accreditations revoked.